s-pehlivan/ByteCoin/README.md

 ## Features
-- Choosing a specific currency from a slider
+- Choosing a specific currency from a picker view.
 - Calculating the current bitcoin price for the selected currency